Orthopedic pillow: Back sleeping

 Unlike side sleeping, this position may favour episodes of snoring and sinusitis, as well as back pain.
 This position requires a soft but firm support for three critical curves of the body: behind the neck, in the middle of the back and lower back.
 For this, an orthopedic pillow with neck contour and a wedge under knees can allow the back sleeper to lie with safety and comfort.

 Stomach sleeping

 More common in infants and small children than in adults, this sleep position is considered harmful for the neck (neck strain, neck pain and stiffness) and responsible of the incidence of sudden infant death syndrome (SIDS) in babies as small children, according to a study by the U.S. National Institute of Child Health and Human Development (NICHD), the National Institute on Deafness and other Communication Disorders, and the Centers for Disease Control and Prevention.

+Orthopedic pillows are sometimes used during massages to cushion the face when clients lie facedown.
+The pillow is usually placed over a hole in the massage table, so clients can comfortably lie on their stomach with their face comfortably cushioned by the pillow, able to breathe through the hole.